Trial by ordeal: By ingestion

 Franconian law prescribed that an accused was to be given dry bread and cheese blessed by a priest.
 If the accused choked on the food, they were considered guilty.
 This was transformed into the ordeal of the Eucharist (trial by sacrament) mentioned by Regino of Prüm ca. 900:AD; the accused was to take the oath of innocence.
 It was believed that if the oath had been false, the person would die within the same year.

-Numbers 5:12–27 prescribes that a woman suspected of adultery—one called a Sotah in later commentaries—should be made to swallow "the bitter water that causeth the curse" by the priest in order to determine her guilt.
+Numbers 5:12–27 prescribes that a woman suspected of adultery should be made to swallow "the bitter water that causeth the curse" by the priest in order to determine her guilt.
 The accused would be condemned only if 'her belly shall swell and her thigh shall rot'.
-One writer has recently argued that the procedure has a rational basis, envisioning punishment only upon clear proof of pregnancy (a swelling belly) or venereal disease (a rotting thigh) (unless of course the woman was impregnated by her own husband; and of course even historical people were well aware that pregnancy would manifest itself in a very obvious fashion without bothering with rituals and drinking of special potions.
-Other scholars think an abortifacient a more likely explanation; if the holy water causes miscarriage, it is proof of guilt).
+One writer has recently argued that the procedure has a rational basis, envisioning punishment only upon clear proof of pregnancy (a swelling belly) or venereal disease (a rotting thigh).
+Other scholars think an abortifacient a more likely explanation; if the holy water causes miscarriage, it is proof of guilt.
+The descriptor "bitter" in the original Hebrew is written as "mārîm" which can also be understood as "poison".
+However, it is unclear if the water actually contains any actual poison.